Rough differential equations for volatility: The It o lift of an adapted rough path

-Given $\bfW$, $\bfX$ and the It\^o lift~$\barX$ (defined on the words in the alphabet $([d] \sqcup [e])^\smallbullet$), we can now give meaning to equations, such as~\eqref{eq:Model}, jointly driven by~$W$ (in the Stratonovich sense) and the original~$\bfX$.
-Including a drift term is never problematic in rough path theory and just amounts to extending the rough path with an extra letter for the path~$t$, which, thanks to its weight being set to~$1$, never has to be considered inside a word.
+Given $\bfW$, $\bfX$ in \autoref{def:adapted} and the It\^o lift~$\barX$, we can now give meaning to equations, such as~\eqref{eq:Model}, jointly driven by~$W$ (in the Stratonovich sense) and the original~$\bfX$.
+Including a drift term is never problematic in rough path theory and just amounts to extending the rough path with an extra letter for the path~$t$, which, thanks to its weight being set to~$1$, never has to be considered inside a word; in terms of the alphabet, this amounts to adding an extra letter $*$ with weight $1$, $\overline{\bfX}{}^*_{st} = t - s$, so that the full alphabet is now $[d] \sqcup [e] \sqcup \{*\}$; from now on this is omitted from the notation.
 The next proposition focuses on the well-posedness of~\eqref{eq:Model} in a special block form expressing part of the solution as an It\^o integral with drift.
-Since we will always be dealing with single-asset models, $S$ is taken to be one-dimensional, but it is helpful to allow~$v$ to be multidimensional as a way to encode additional states besides the volatility (however, whenever left unspecified, $V$ will also be taken to be one-dimensional). \begin{prop} If $(S,V)$ is the solution to the RDE in block form, with~$S$ real-valued,~$V$ valued in $\mathbb{R}^m$ (as specified in \autoref{eq:Model}), and the coefficients satisfying the assumptions that guarantee existence and uniqueness of unique solutions \cite[Theorem 10.14 ]{FV10}, \cite[Theorem 4.3]{Gyu16}
+Since we always deal with single-asset models, $S$ is taken one-dimensional, but it is helpful to allow~$V$ to be multidimensional to encode additional states besides the volatility (however, whenever left unspecified, $V$ is also taken to be one-dimensional).
+It is important to note that, even though the RDE is defined in block form, the solution does generally depend on the lift $\overline \bfX$, beyond the individual rough paths $\bfW$ and $\bfX$---see \autoref{rem:ft} below for details.